 - Communicate early and often.
 No one like surprises.
 When you start to see things turning, even if it’s not inevitable – communicate and take action proportionate to the risk.
 The earlier you communicate about a potential problem, the more options the team has to remediate.
 This is why in many Lean and Agile methodologies, such as Kanban, there are short daily stand-up meetings.
 These daily huddles help teams to be synchronized and catch up problems at their early stage.

 - Come with solutions, not just problems.
-Input from the relevant stakeholders is crucial to resolve a project plan misstep.
+Input from the relevant stakeholders is crucial to set the ground for issue-free project plan examples in your organization and resolve any missteps.
 The best way to keep people focused on finding a solution together, rather than starting to point fingers, is to come to the table with some options.
 They might not be the options implemented, but at least you’re setting the terms of the discussion towards the productive.

 Here are some options for when specific goals have been underestimated.